 Babies who get plenty of tummy time usually have beautiful, round heads with no flat or bald spots.
 Babies who spend a lot of time in containers such as car seats, swings, and other chairs are susceptible to flat heads from compression on their skull.

 4. Visual Development

 Tummy time helps with visual development.
 While on the floor with their toys very close to them, directly in their line of vision, babies get more experience with focusing and tracking.

 Babies who spend a lot of time in tummy time typically have better sensory processing.
 They are experiencing the sensation of the carpet, floor, or blanket against a large portion of their skin and the palms of their hands.
 This helps them process this feeling and feel more comfortable with textures against their skin.

 Tummy time is sometimes the only time of the day when babies’ legs are stretched out, fully extending baby’s hip flexors.
 This is important for symmetry with crawling and walking.

 7. Avoid Torticollis

-Babies who spend adequate time in tummy time are less likely to develop torticollis, which is a tightening of the neck muscles that make it difficult for babies to turn their heads.
+Babies who spend adequate time in tummy time are less likely to develop torticollis, a tightening of the neck muscles that make it difficult for babies to turn their heads.

-Remember, tummy time should always be supervised and it is normal for your baby to fuss a little bit.
+Remember, you should always supervise tummy time, and it is normal for your baby to fuss a little bit.
 Try to entertain her, keep the sessions short at first, and add more time as she tolerates it.
 She will thank you later!